-The SIMPaCT digital twin is currently operational in Bicentennial Park, Sydney.
+The SIMPaCT digital twin operated in Bicentennial Park, Sydney.
 The park consists of over 40 ha of irrigated green space, which is organised into 193 individually controlled irrigation zones.
 The soil types and depth vary considerably across the park, ranging from heavy clays to loose silts being 30-100 cm deep.
 Similarly, there is a diverse selection of vegetation types, including turf, ornamental gardens and trees.
-The digital twin deployed leverages the IoT Network in Bicentennial Park with information on over 200 soil moisture probes (at least one for each irrigation zone), 50 air temperature sensors and irrigation pump flowmeters.
-This information provides an efficient means for park managers to monitor the health of the park and identify irrigation faults in real-time.
-The data is visualized on the Park Now dashboard (www.simpact-australia.com/now) via interactive GIS-based maps that provided both a high-level overview of the park and detailed histories of each irrigation zone.
-In addition to providing a platform to explore live and historic park data, the digital twin integrates several hydrological and machine-learning models.
-These combine the park data with weather forecasts to predict the soil moisture in all 193 irrigation zones for up to 7 days in the future.
-The predictions are then used by an irrigation optimisation algorithm that finds the most efficient watering schedule according to the given objective.
-Presently, the digital twin has two preset objectives or modes of operation.
-The first objective is for maximal water efficiency while maintaining plant
+The digital twin deployed leveraged the IoT Network in Bicentennial Park with information on over 200 soil moisture probes (at least one for each irrigation zone), 50 air temperature sensors and irrigation pump flowmeters.
+This information provided an efficient means for park managers to monitor the health of the park and identify irrigation faults in real-time.
+The data was visualised on the Park Now dashboard (www.simpact-australia.com/now) via interactive GIS-based maps that provided both a high-level overview of the park and detailed histories of each irrigation zone.
+In addition to providing a platform to explore live and historic park data, the digital twin integrated several hydrological and machine-learning models.
+These combined the park data with weather forecasts to predict the soil moisture in all 193 irrigation zones for up to 7 days in the future.
+The predictions were then used by an irrigation optimisation algorithm to find the most efficient watering schedule according to the given objective.
+The digital twin had two preset objectives or modes of operation.
+The first objective was for maximal water efficiency while maintaining plant health,